losamtz/axis-acap-tip-workshop/1-libraries-part-one/bbox/bbox-view-frame-normalized/Readme.md

-# Draw views normalized coordinates
+# Draw view with scene normalized coordinates

 ## Description

-Draw different shapes for differend existing views when accessing from the web inteface.

-Use of palette color space for large overlays like plain boxes, to lower the memory usage.
+Draw a fixed red rectangle with frame normalization.
+In this case we are using GMainLoop to keep the rendering permanent, and destroy it only when exiting the application.

 ## Create a bbox on channel 1